veaceslavdoina/messages-brokers-testing/RESULTS.md

  A **duplicate message** has been delivered and (more importantly) committed by the consumer at least twice.

+ In **doubt messages** are messages that may have been committed or rolled back or that may be stuck in prepared state.
+With normal transactions this state is used when the tool has tried to commit but failed.
+If the failure is due to a broker crash or network failure it is not clear if the problem happened before or after the message was committed on the server.
+For two phase transactions there are a wide range of errors that leave messages in doubt.
+In all cases in doubt transactions require more analysis.

  A **ghost message** has been sent but rolled back; if ghost messages are found something is seriously wrong.
 Yet it happens.

  An **alien message** is a message without the properties set by the producer.
 In a correctness test where the consumer is used with the producer and with the id property set, there should be none.
 For a performance test where messages are generated without the id property they are normal.